-Get a feel for life in Tan Chau, visit a fish farm, and meet a family in My An Hung
+Visit a fish farm, embark on a Sampan Safari, and meet a family in My An Hung

 Get ready for an exciting day in Tan Chau.
 Hop on a xelois (a local vehicle used as a taxi) and feel the pulse of this town.
-We’ll stop at a colorful local market before boarding a local boat to cruise amidst the floating houses here on our way to a fish farm here.
-We’ll get to see how this process works, and see what it means to the local villagers.
+We’ll stop at a colorful local market before embarking on a Sampan Safari, during which you’ll board a traditional boat to cruise amidst the floating houses, admiring the landscape and villages on the riverbank.
+We’ll arrive at a local fish farm, where we’ll get to see how this process works and see what it means to the local villagers.
 Later, an expert elucidates “Life on the Mekong Delta” for us back on the ship.
 This afternoon, we explore another village nearby: My An Hung.
 A local family invites us into their home, and we’ll see their vegetable garden and see how they spend their daily lives.
 Then, we sip tea with them back at their home, creating an opportunity for a connection across cultures, as does the “dragon dance” we witness.
 The perfect close to the day is sipping cocktails on the riverbank while watching the sun go down.

 Explore the beauty of Binh Thanh Island, then savor a Farewell Dinner onboard